8 Proven Steps to Build Your Author Platform

 Once you belong to one of these sites you can also set up a group, fan club, or something similar for your book.

-For example, see the group called “The 7 Habits of Highly Effective People” on LinkedIn.
-Created for “those who have been influenced by Stephen R. Covey’s book The 7 Habits of Highly Effective People,” this group had 13,599 members as of June, 2019.
+For example, there are three English-language groups on LinkedIn supporting “The 7 Habits of Highly Effective People.”
+Created for those who have been influenced by Stephen R. Covey’s book The 7 Habits of Highly Effective People, these groups had 30,000 members as of September 2025.

-There are other LinkedIn groups dedicated to discussing specific books, including “Blue Ocean Strategy” with 11,741 members.
+There are other LinkedIn groups dedicated to discussing or based on specific books, including “Blue Ocean Strategy” which has two larger groups with 18,000 members between them, as well as several smaller groups.

 Making comments on social networking sites that focus on the topic of your book is easy, once you join the site.

 Suppose you’re a doctor writing a book about cancer.
-If you type the word “cancer” into the Search Groups box on LinkedIn, you’ll get numerous results, ranging from the “Susan G. Komen” group to “The Leukemia & Lymphoma Society” to the “Ride to Conquer Cancer” group.
+If you type the word “cancer” into the Search Groups box on LinkedIn, you’ll get numerous results, ranging from the “Surviving Breast Cancer” group to the “Prostate Cancer Solutions” group to the “American Cancer Society Supporter” group.

 Each group has a number of discussions.
-You can join in by offering insightful comments that demonstrate your knowledge and give hints about you and your book.
+You can join in by offering insightful comments that demonstrate your knowledge and give hints about your book.

 Beware: heavy-handed promotion in discussion groups usually backfires.
 It’s best to be helpful and subtle.